Spies in Disguise: Plot

 Lance Sterling, a cocky secret agent of H.T.U.V.
 (Honor, Trust, Unity and Valor), is sent to recover an attack drone from Japanese arms dealer Katsu Kimura in Japan.
-As soon as the buyer, cybernetically enhanced terrorist Killian, arrives, Sterling breaks in against the orders of H.T.U.V. director Joy Jenkins, defeats Kimura and his gang, and escapes with the briefcase containing the drone.
+As soon as the buyer, cybernetically enhanced terrorist Killian, arrives, Sterling breaks in against the orders of H.T.U.V. director Joy Jenkins, defeats Kimura and his gang, and manages to escape with the briefcase containing the drone.
 Sterling returns to the H.T.U.V. headquarters to confront Walter Beckett, a socially inept MIT graduate and outcast young scientist, for equipping nonlethal weapons into his suit.
 Walter tries to convince Sterling that there is a more peaceful way to save the world but Sterling fires him before he can explain his latest invention: "biodynamic concealment".

 Sterling discovers the briefcase to be empty and is confronted by Marcy Kappel, an internal affairs agent, who reveals footage of Sterling – actually Killian in a holographic disguise – leaving with the drone, labeling him as a traitor.
-Sterling escapes the H.T.U.V. and tracks down Walter to help him disappear.
+Sterling escapes the H.T.U.V. and decides to track down Walter to help him disappear.
 Meanwhile, Killian breaks into the H.T.U.V. covert weapons facility.

 While searching Walter's home for his invention, Sterling ingests the concoction and transforms into a pigeon by undergoing "chromothripsis".
 Before Walter and Sterling can decide what to do next, Marcy and other H.T.U.V. agents chase the duo through the city, but the duo escape in Sterling's spy car.
 The two track down Kimura at a resort in Playa del Carmen, Mexico.
 There, they learn of Killian's whereabouts in Venice, Italy before Marcy and the H.T.U.V. can capture them again.